intermine/im-docs/docs/system-requirements/hardware/index.md

   RAID array of 16 15krpm discs for our build servers.

-#### Recommended minimum harware requirements for a large InterMine instance
+#### Recommended minimum hardware requirements for a large InterMine instance

 | CPU | RAM | Storage |
 | :--- | :--- | :--- |